keisukeirie/Amazon_review_helpfulness_prediction/README.md

 single xgboost computation takes about 2000-3000 sec.(=about 30-50min)
 If I restrict max_depth to  the default value of 3, computation time should be around 300sec max.

-with few restrictions, random forest runs much quicker than xgboost,
+with only few parameters, random forest runs much quicker than xgboost,
 it took me only about 200sec.